-Pay Off Your Loan Early
+Pay-Off Your Loan Early

 Keep in mind, you may make a partial loan repayment at any time by paying more than the scheduled payment amount.
 This will allow you to pay off your loan earlier.
-Partial loan repayments may be made through money orders or cashier checks.

 Repaying Your Loan if You Leave the Company